akash007ganga/kubernetes/README.md

 -o yaml: This will output the resource definition in YAML format on the screen.

+if you omit the --dry-run=client but put -o yaml, then the resource will be created in the server  and output will also be directed in yaml file.

 # Generate Deployment YAML file (-o yaml) for nginx.
 Don't create it(--dry-run)

 kubectl create deployment nginx --image=nginx  --dry-run=client -o yaml